Art or censorship? Expo shows just top of famed David statue

-The original David is nude and some visitors see the limited view offered as a form of artistic censorship.
+The original David is nude and some visitors see the limited view offered as a form of censorship.
 Others say the way David is displayed at the Expo is a form of artistic expression.

 “It is no coincidence that David is not seen from the bottom to the top, as it normally is, but it welcomes people by looking at them in the face,” said David Rampello, the director of art at the Italian pavilion.